-I am into wrist-watches, and I love early automatic watches.
-At the time when this topic was hot it was late 1920s and early '30s.
-Self-winding watches were on all companies' design benches.
-It was more Engineering than Marketing back then.
+I am into wristwatches, and I love early automatic watches.
+At the time when companies strived to manufacture self-winding wristwatches it was late 1920s and early '30s.
+They were on all companies' design benches and it was more Engineering than Marketing back then.

-Stakes are high on who invented the first automatic wrist-watch, just like the first micro-rotor, first automatic chronograph, first automatic pocket watch....my position on this front is for Harwood.
+Stakes are high on such categories like who invented the first automatic wrist-watch, just like the first micro-rotor, first automatic chronograph, first automatic pocket watch...

-Georges Dubois, Technical Director of A. Schild at the time when John Harwood first approached the Company described his memories:
+Georges Dubois, Technical Director of A. Schild at the time when John Harwood first approached the Company in 1923 described his memories:

 “Harwood contacted us.
 He was a modest man who from the start makes an excellent impression.
 Notably he was interesting because he held in his hand a working prototype which he’d built entirely in his free time on the Isle of Man where he lived.
 He had started at zero and had tinkered for six or seven years.”